 Campers work with a variety of staff throughout each day.
-The camp is administered by a Camp Director and Assistant Director who both have Master’s degrees in speech-language pathology and years of experience working in public schools.
+The camp is administered by a Camp Director with a Master's in Special Education and a Clinical Director with a Master’s in Speech-Language Pathology, both with years of experience working in public schools.
 Masters level clinicians and teachers instruct classes with the support of graduate students.
 College and high school students serve as one-to-one assistants and small group leaders.
 Our mission is for Camp Yakety Yak to be a learning experience for all participants.
-If your child is assigned a one-to-one assistant or a team leader, that person would remain the same throughout the 10 days of camp.
+If your child is assigned a one-to-one assistant or a team leader, that person would remain the same throughout the week of camp.
 In rare cases, staff has been moved to other duties at camp if their original assignment was not a good fit.
-The main staff who will be working with your child are college student interns under the supervision of professionals.
+The main staff who will be working with your child are college student interns, graduate students, and college-age and high school volunteers under the supervision of professionals.
 This is why we can offer the camp at approximately $20 per hour instead of a professional rate of $65-$125 per hour.

 Are there any kinds of needs you do not serve at Camp Yakety Yak?

-Because we are primarily a speech therapy and education-based camp, we are careful not to step outside of our scope of practice.
+Because we are primarily a communication and social skills camp, we are careful not to step outside of our scope of practice.
 Our camp would not be a good fit for children with severe emotional or behavioral disorders that relate to a mental illness or conduct disorder.
 Children who are physically aggressive when upset or who run from staff (and do not return when called) are probably not a good fit due to safety concerns.
-Camp Yakety Yak does not offer nursing or physical therapy services.
 Children with GENERALIZED ANXIETY DISORDER EXCLUSIVELY (i.e., anxiety that is not a result of another disability) ARE ALSO NOT A GOOD FIT FOR CAMP.
-The camp is too busy with unpredictable campers for anxious children.
-We do work with children with Autism who also have anxiety using teaching strategies.

 What is the training like for the staff?

 The majority of our volunteers work at Camp Yakety Yak as Speech-Language Trainees and are from local universities.
 This is similar to a “student teaching” experience where the students practice concepts they have learned in school with actual children at camp, with helpful supervision.
 Interns receive at least 15 hours of training (in person and online training modules) before camp begins.
 Weekly Camp Counselor/Volunteers receive at least 10 hours of training before interacting with campers.
-During camp, Interns and Camp Counselorts meet daily with supervisors to discuss their performance, develop curriculum and implement new strategies to support campers.
-College students from other therapeutic and educational fields, and mature middle and high school students volunteer as Camp Counselors to ensure the safety and enjoyment of campers and help us achieve our impressive 1:1 staff-to-camper ratio.
+During camp, Interns and Camp Counselors meet daily with supervisors to discuss their performance, develop curriculum and implement new strategies to support campers.
+College students from other therapeutic and educational fields, and mature middle and high school students volunteer as Camp Counselors to ensure the safety and enjoyment of campers and help us achieve our impressive high staff-to-camper ratio and 1:1 assignments.
 We have the best, hardest-working and most enthusiastic staff around!

 What is a typical day like at Camp Yakety Yak?

 After arriving and settling in at camp, campers get in small groups and rotate to different classes throughout the building.
 Our classes include: Friendship (Social Skills), Feelings (Regulating Emotions), Games (PE/Recess Skills), Yak Academy (Classroom Skills) and Project (Hands-On, Multi-Step Projects).
 Campers bring their own sack lunches and and a snack and practice having conversations with others while eating.
-Many days throughout the session, campers will participate in a Cooking class, where they get to follow picture recipes and a Theater Arts class.
+Many days throughout the session, campers will participate in a Cooking class, where they get to follow picture recipes.
 Recess breaks are added throughout the day and the day ends with an All Camp Assembly.
 Each activity in the day is meant to teach and reinforce friendship skills in an environment that resembles a child's “school” experience.
-Learn more about our daily schedule here.

 Do you do activities throughout the year?

 Our staff are busy with their school-based job or college coursework during the school year, so we do not have regularly scheduled activities throughout the school year.
-We are considering some special events during Winter Break depending on the availability of staff.
+We are considering some special events during Spring and Winter Break in the future depending on the availability of space and staff.
 Our Facebook page would have the most recent event information.

 How is Camp Yakety Yak funded?

-At this time, our camp is almost entirely funded by camper tuition.
-Camp Yakety Yak became a 501c3 Nonprofit Organization in 2013 and is now actively seeking grant funding for our camp season to help lower camper tuition.
+At this time, our camp is almost entirely funded by camper tuition, donations, and fundraising efforts.
+Camp Yakety Yak became a 501(c)(3) Nonprofit Organization in 2013 and is now actively seeking grant funding for our camp season to help lower camper tuition.
 After building a strong infrastructure, our goal is receive enough support through grants and other fundraising efforts to reduce the cost of camp for families while continuing to enhance the programs we offer.
 Stay tuned!